 Hearing our friends rave about this amazing pork place I couldn’t ignore it and miss it.
 I had to try!
 It’s a tiny, easy to miss place on the Stodolní “party” street.
 On the day we visited there was only one item on the menu – pork rolls.
 They were absolutely delightful.
 No wonder they were sold out just an hour later!

 One of the biggest surprises for me was the fact that Ostrava really knows how to make a good cup of coffee.
-Right temperature, perfect milk to coffee ratio and just the right size of the cups.
+The right temperature, perfect milk to coffee ratio and just the right size of the cups.
 Not overly overpriced flat whites too.

 The best coffee in Ostrava.
 After being short-term regulars for a week, I have the right to make this statement.
 The cafe is rather small with just a handful of tables but most days we ordered take away coffee anyway.
 I recommend trying the toasted cheese sandwich – split it between 2 people though if you’re not very hungry, it’s big!